GEMScienceTools/oq-mbtk/docsrc/contents/smt.rst

 10. Using ModifiableGMPE to modify GMPEs within a ``.toml``.

     In addition to specifying predefined arguments for each GMPE, the user can also modify GMPEs using ModifiableGMPE (found in ``oq-engine\openquake\hazardlib\gsim\mgmpe\modifiable_gmpe.py``).

     Using the capabilities of this GMPE class we can modify GMPEs in various ways, including scaling the median and/or sigma by either a scalar or a vector (different scalar per IMT), set a fixed total GMPE sigma, partition the GMPE sigma using a ratio and using a different sigma model or site amplification model than those provided by a GMPE by default.

-   Some examples of how the ModifiableGMPE can be used within the comparison module input ``.toml`` when specifying GMPEs is provided below (please note that ModifiableGMPE is not currently implemented to be usable within the residuals input ``.toml`` (an error will be raised):
+    Some examples of how the ModifiableGMPE can be used within the comparison module input ``.toml`` when specifying GMPEs is provided below.
+Note that ModifiableGMPE is not currently supported to be usable within the residuals input ``.toml`` (an error will be raised):

     .. code-block:: ini